 Missed period?
 Negative pregnancy test?
-Yeah, that can be pretty confusing—mostly because basic health classes failed us all.
+Yeah, that can be pretty confusing—mostly because basic health class failed us all.
 It may be common knowledge that pregnancy can cause a missed period or periods, but there are other lesser known causes as well.
 So, assuming you have the missed period negative pregnancy test situation, what else could it be?

-A false negative pregnancy test
+A false negative pregnancy test:

 Now a blood test is far more definitive.
-I have never heard of a false negative blood test (excluding lab error).
+Excluding lab error, false negative blood tests don’t happen.
 If you have a missed period and a negative pregnancy test along with pregnancy symptoms, most doctors will still just do a urine test unless you have missed more than one period.
-So to save you some cash, I’d recommend forgoing alcohol and other not-pregnancy-safe stuff, and wait to see what happens when your next period is due.
-90% of the time women who have the missed period negative pregnancy situation end up getting their period—just a bit late.
-If you miss another period, I’d speak with a care provider for a blood test.
+So to save you some cash, it’s recommend you forge alcohol and other not-pregnancy-safe stuff, and wait to see what happens when your next period is due.
+90 percent of the time women who have the missed period negative pregnancy situation end up getting their period—just a bit late.
+If you miss another period, you might speak with a care provider for a blood test.
 It should also be noted, it is possible to have bleeding and be pregnant, you can read about that here.

 Well, progesterone is a hormone that maintains the uterine lining during pregnancy.
-Its rise is triggered by ovulation, and it remains high until either the egg begins to die so to speak or you become pregnant.
+Its rise is triggered by ovulation, and it remains high until either the egg begins to die, so to speak, or you become pregnant.
 If you become pregnant, implantation signals progesterone to continue and increase.
 If you don’t become pregnant, once levels drop low enough you’ll get a period.
-It is the high levels of progesterone in early pregnancy that cause many of the common pregnancy symptoms including sore breasts, gas, bloating, and even nausea.
+It’s the high levels of progesterone in early pregnancy that cause many common pregnancy symptoms including sore breasts, gas, bloating, and even nausea.
 This is why some women experience some or all of these issues as PMS.
-If you have a high progesterone cycle (levels naturally can vary by cycle), you may have a longer than usual cycle (late) along with pregnancy-like symptoms.
+If you have a high-progesterone cycle (levels naturally can vary by cycle), you may have a longer than usual cycle (late) along with pregnancy-like symptoms.

 Low estrogen can also have this effect as it delays ovulation.
 When you ovulate late, the second phase of your cycle dominated by progesterone remains the same length in most cases.
 This makes for a longer cycle as well.
 Low estrogen is less likely to cause pregnancy-like symptoms, but you may experience vaginal dryness, painful intercourse, and dry skin.

 Failure to ovulate often has an underlying health cause such as ovarian cysts or low egg reserve.
 It’s recommended you speak with a health care provider.
-The exclusion to this is while breastfeeding, when wonky or absent periods is expected.
+The exclusion to this is while breastfeeding, when wonky or absent periods are expected.

 Hopefully this has shed some light on how you ended up with need to Google, “missed period negative pregnancy test.”
 If you have any questions feel free to drop me a comment, I do my best to help.